Come join us!

 I currently have three years of funding from the National Science Foundation for a post-doctoral researcher to work in the lab on a collaborative project with Sharon Swartz at Brown University and Hamid Vejdani at Lawrence Technological University.
 The post-doc will play a central role in an interdisciplinary project to study bat flight in the context of natural predator-prey interactions.
 We will conduct anatomical and morphological studies of bat wings and flight muscle, detail the biomechanical basis of bat flight performance, and document the "rules" underlying success and failure in natural bat-insect interactions recorded over large volumes (100,000 cubic meters) in the field.
-This study combines empirical research in the field and lab with large-scale compuational analyses and simulations of bat flight and predation.
+This study combines empirical research in the field and lab with large-scale computational analyses and simulations of bat flight and predation.
 The post-doc will thus have diverse opportunities to develop new skillsets and direct their specific research interests.
-We anticipate the post-doc starting sometime before summer of 2020, although funding is available now.
+Anticipated start date is between January and May of 2020.

 The most successful candidates will have some combination of the following:

 - A PhD in biomechanics or related field